Skip to Content

 Alpine UTE-73BT

 This is another popular single-DIN unit at a very good price point.
-It’s a simple unit that has a Mach-less AM/FM tuner and also plays Flak, MP3, and WMA audio files via USB.
+It’s a simple unit that has a Mech-less AM/FM tuner and also plays Flak, MP3, and WMA audio files via USB.
 It also works with Pandora Music for both iPhone and Android phones.
 Note that it doesn’t have a CD player.

 It does offer hands-free calling via Bluetooth and has a 3-band parametric EQ for music level adjustment.